kootenpv/kootenpv.github.io/ppm.md

 out.innerHTML = '<span style="color:red">error: ' + ex.message + '</span>'; btn.disabled = false; btn.value = 'Calculate';
 } }); };
 </script>

 <!-- end content -->

+<p>No dependencies on any other party, this makes for a very safe password manager.
+Everytime the same strong password gets created based on your master password and a keyword (such as reddit or github).</p>

+When a website wants you to create a new password: just increment (e.g. reddit1, reddit2).
+Easy.

+<p>It will take 1 million macbook pros 1e19 years to find the password when it would be found at half of the possible time.</p>